Online Concurrent Multi-Robot Coverage Path Planning: Evaluation

 \subsubsection{Significance in Energy Consumption}

 A quadcopter remains airborne during the entire $T_m$ and keeps consuming energy.
-As \FnConCPP completes the mission up to $1.6\times$ faster than \FnOnDemCPP, it requires the quadcopters to spend significantly less energy during the mission.
-Out of $T_p$, the TurtleBots spent $T_{non-Halt}$ time (eighth column in Table~\ref{tab:experimental_results}) in executing non-$\mathtt{Halt}$ moves while the rest are spent on $\mathtt{Halt}$ moves, which get prefixed to the paths during collision avoidance.
-In \FnOnDemCPP, a TurtlBot stays \textit{idle} during $T_{Halt} + T_c$ and saves energy. $T_{non-Halt}$ is larger in \FnConCPP than in \FnOnDemCPP by $1-22\%$.
-So, the TurtleBots spent more energy in \FnConCPP.
-Generally, the energy consumption is less severe an issue for the ground robots than the Quadcopters.
+As \FnConCPP completes the mission up to $1.6\times$ faster than its counterparts, the quadcopters spend significantly less energy during the mission.
+Out of $T_p$, the TurtleBots spent $T_{non-Halt}$ time (\shortversion{eighth column in Table~\ref{tab:experimental_results}}\longversion{in Figure \ref{fig:non_halt}}) in executing non-$\mathtt{Halt}$ moves while the rest are spent on $\mathtt{Halt}$ moves, which get prefixed to the paths during collision avoidance.
+In \FnOnDemCPP and \FnAPFCPP, a TurtleBot stays \textit{idle} during $T_{Halt} + T_c$ and saves energy. $T_{non-Halt}$ is larger in \FnConCPP than in \FnOnDemCPP by $1-22\%$.
+So, the TurtleBots spent more energy in \FnConCPP than in \FnOnDemCPP.
+But, as discussed above, attractive forces often mislead the assignment of a goal to a robot, which needs to avoid unaccounted obstacles and other robots en route, making $T_{non-Halt}$ more in \FnAPFCPP compared to \FnConCPP in most of the cases.
+Generally, the ground robots' energy consumption is less severe than the aerial robots.